-While they tend to be far more expensive than more basic models, high-powered blenders have the power to process fibrous vegetables and fruits and hard foods, like nuts and ice, in a way that weaker blenders can’t—producing velvety smoothies, silky nut butters, and billowy sauces.
+While they tend to be far more expensive than more basic models, high-powered blenders can process fibrous vegetables and fruits, and hard foods, like nuts and ice, in a way that weaker blenders can’t—producing velvety smoothies, silky nut butters, and billowy sauces.
 Some can even make hot soups—using either a built-in heating element or the power of friction produced by blades whirring at high speeds—and many offer connected “smart” functions and self-cleaning programs.

 In fact, there are so many options and features that it can all be pretty overwhelming, so here’s our guide to the best high-powered blenders in several categories.